mattbierner/median-gif/documentation/about.md

 ### Wrapping
-Controls how frames outside the range of the original animation.
+Controls how frames outside the range of the original animation are sampled.
 Consider a gif with 4 frames: 0, 1, 2, and 3

 **Overflow** - Uses a mod operator to wrap frame results: `2 -> 2`, `5 -> 1`, `-1 -> 3`